tanishasri20-maker/Bank-Marketing-ML-App/README.md

-# Bank-Marketing-ML-App
+# Bank Marketing ML App

-Machine Learning model to predict bank term deposit subscription using multiple algorithms.
+This project predicts whether a customer will subscribe to a bank term deposit using machine learning models.

+Models used:
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- XGBoost

+Best model accuracy: 86%

+Dataset: Bank Marketing Dataset

+Run the app using:

+streamlit run app.py